 Real Estate Niche Markets: Residential

 Many people do start on the residential side because of the high inventory.
-Because of the high inventory, there is opportunity to create more specific niches in real estate.
+Because of the high inventory, there is an opportunity to create more specific niches in real estate.

 Along with that, certain properties are able to yield high commission checks.

 This is a market area within the residential sector that has expensive property.
 Typically, luxury real estate sells for $1,000,000+.
 With a 3% cut, you close a deal and earn $30,000.

 Because the sector has more inventory, you can find more property to list and more clients who want to buy.

 Therefore, you have the potential to move more in production than you would in the commercial sector.

 A few residential real estate niche ideas include:

 - Single-family dwellings